0xPARC/0xparc-intro-book/src/oram.typ

     data block will be evicted to one of its children.
-To ensure security, a dummy eviction is performed for the child that does not receive a block; further, if the bucket chosen for eviction is empty, dummy evictions are performed on both children buckets.
+To ensure security, a dummy eviction is performed for the child that does not receive a block; further, if the bucket chosen for eviction is empty, dummy evictions are performed on both child buckets.
 In this figure, $R$ denotes a real eviction and $D$ denotes a dummy eviction.
   ]